-Our business will require additional capital to meet our product development objectives.
-We presently have funds that will allow us to complete the U.S. Phase II(b) clinical trial of CPP-109 that we are jointly conducting with NIDA and the VA.
-Based on currently available information and without considering the net proceeds of this offering, we estimate that we have sufficient working capital to support our operations through the end of the first quarter of 2014.
+Without considering the proceeds from this offering, our business will require additional capital to meet our product development objectives.
+Based on currently available information, we estimate that we have sufficient working capital to support our operations through the second quarter of 2014 (without the proceeds of this offering).
 The expectations described above are based on current information available to us.
-If the cost of these studies is greater than we expect, or it takes longer to complete and obtain the results of these studies, our assumptions may not prove to be accurate.
+If the cost of our ongoing studies are greater than we expect, our assumptions may not prove to be accurate.
+There can be no assurance as to the exact amount of the funding we will require or as to whether any such required funding will be available to us when it is required.